QubesOS/qubes-posts/2020-03-04-nitropad-x230-qubes-certification.md

 ## What is Qubes Certified Hardware?

 [Qubes Certified Hardware] is hardware that has been certified by the Qubes developers as compatible with Qubes OS.
+All Qubes-certified devices are available for purchase with Qubes OS preinstalled.
 Beginning with Qubes 4.0, in order to achieve certification, the hardware must satisfy a rigorous set of [requirements], and the vendor must commit to offering customers the very same configuration (same motherboard, same screen, same BIOS version, same Wi-Fi module, etc.) for at least one year.

 [Qubes-certified Laptops][laptop], in particular, are regularly tested by the Qubes developers to ensure compatibility with all of Qubes'